With the Premier League campaign completed, Ladbrokes assesses every team's season, giving grades based on expectations and performance.

 Bournemouth

-Looking for just their second top half finish in Premier League history, Bournemouth have surprised a few people this season with some electric performances and excellent results, particularly against the likes of Arsenal and Newcastle.
+Looking for just their second top half finish in Premier League history, Bournemouth surprised a few people with some electric performances and excellent results, particularly against the likes of Arsenal and Newcastle.

-Andoni Iraola's side have acquired some real gems in the past year or two, namely Dean Huijsen and Justin Kluivert, and despite poor form throughout February and March, the Cherries will be relatively pleased with their season.
+Andoni Iraola's side have acquired some real gems in the past year or two, namely Dean Huijsen and Justin Kluivert, and despite poor form throughout February and March, the Cherries will be relatively pleased with how their season went.

 Grade: B